≡ Menu

 But that doesn’t…

-Mean that choosing to adopt a Havanese dog is going to be the “right” choice for you.
-This is why in this article, we wanted to shed some light on what it might be like to own one of these little bundles of fur.
-So that, if you’re ever given the opportunity to get your hands on one, you’ll know for sure if it’s a good idea or not.
+Adopting a Havanese dog will be the “right” choice for you.
+This is why we wanted to shed some light on what it might be like to own one of these little bundles of fur in this article.
+So that if you’re ever allowed to get your hands on one, you’ll know for sure if it’s a good idea or not.

 So, without further ado, let’s dive right in.